 Preventative Dentistry for Children in NYC

 At Park View Pediatric Dentistry & Orthodontics in NYC, we take a preventative approach to dental care.
 Beginning with a child’s first visit to the dentist, our goal is to build a foundation for patients to achieve healthy smiles that last a lifetime.
-Through regular dental cleanings, fluoride treatment and dental sealants, we strive to prevent the onset, progress and recurrence of common dental problems.
+Through regular dental cleanings, fluoride treatments, and dental sealants, we strive to prevent the onset, progress, and recurrence of common dental problems.

 Since each patient is unique, our pediatric dentists are committed to tailoring preventative treatment plans to fit every child’s individual needs.
+Since 1986, Our NYC pediatric dental practice has been helping to make children’s smiles brighter.
 Learn more about common dental problems and preventative services offered at Park View Pediatric Dentistry & Orthodontics by clicking on the various pages below, or schedule an appointment online.

 Preventative dentistry for children is a collaborative effort between the pediatric dentist, the patient and his or her parents.
 Along with cleanings and other preventative treatments, proper home care and a balanced diet are also important for promoting and maintaining oral health.
 Our pediatric dentists and dental hygienists provide the following services to help our young patients establish good oral hygiene practices that stick with them for life.

 Tooth decay doesn’t discriminate by age.
 It can affect adults, teens and even your infant or toddler.
 As parents, it’s our role to set our children on the path of good oral health.
 Cavity prevention is a vital part of that.

 When food remains on the teeth, it is consumed by bacteria naturally present in the mouth.
 These bacteria convert the food into acid, ultimately contributing to the production of plaque, a sticky substance that clings to the teeth.
 The acids in plaque will harm the enamel of the teeth, creating cavities.